sgorgun/real-numbers/README.md

 }
 ```

-The result of the expression wouldn't be equal to _0.7_:
+The result of the expression won't be equal to _0.7_:

 ![Float Accuracy](images/float-accuracy.png)